kylos101/python-with-prometheus/readme.md

-# Run a Python app on Kubernetes, Instrument it with Prometheus, and do Logging with Loki-Stack
+# Run a Python app on Kubernetes and instrument it with Prometheus

 ## Overview